 It’s true, that following prohibition the influx of American bartenders and tourists to Cuba increased phenomenally.
 Cuba became the pleasure island for glamourous, perhaps even hedonistic tourism.
 Cuban bartenders – cantineros – became skilled at changing recipes and cocktails to suit the palate of their new customers.

-Cuba is located just 180 kilometres from the mainland USA, so a logical solution to those wanting an alcoholic drink in the Prohibition years.
-Prohibition in the USA was a nationwide constitutional ban on the production, import, transport and sale of alcohol from 1920 to 1933.
-Before the implementation of Prohibition many bars and hotels in Havana were acquired by American’s, shall we say, planning ahead.
+Cuba is located just 180 kilometers (111 miles) from the mainland USA, so a logical solution for those wanting an alcoholic drink in the Prohibition years.
+Prohibition in the USA was a nationwide constitutional ban on the production, import, transport, and sale of alcohol from 1920 to 1933.
+Before the implementation of Prohibition many bars and hotels in Havana were acquired by Americans, shall we say, planning ahead.
 American bartenders were hired and sent to Cuba.

 This led to the formation of the Club de Cantaneros in 1924, this association of Cuban bartenders had clear aims to train its members to compete with the influx of American bartenders.
 The Cuban Bartenders Association, the Club de Cantaneros de Cuba still exists today, and it’s a member of the International Bartenders Association, the IBA.